-Electronic devices and equipment are susceptible to damage by people, property, rain, dust, and all sorts of other conditions.
-To protect and improve their lifespan, it is important to consider the application environment and associated challenges.
+Many businesses in a variety of different industries are moving away from using traditional or fixed computers because mobile devices like laptops and tablets can do the same things – with the added benefit of being able to be transported almost anywhere.
+However, mobile electronic devices and equipment are susceptible to more damage by people, property, rain, dust, and all sorts of other conditions.
+To protect and improve their lifespan, it is important to consider the application, environment and associated challenges.

-Gadgets like laptops, tablets, mobile phones, smart watches and action cameras are ubiquitous and can be used indoors and outdoors.
+Gadgets like laptops, tablets, mobile phones, smart watches and action cameras can be used indoors and outdoors.
 As a result, dust and moisture can wreak havoc as devices are exposed to different weather conditions.

 What is an IP rating?